 Winter is that time of the year where people are cuddled up in their home.
-But winter can be a problem for most people who want to get their roof repaired.
 Normally, most people would just wait until the warmer seasons start since reroofing under the cold winter season can be harder than usual.

 First, we have to look at the top reasons why we shouldn’t install a roof during winter.
 Then, we’ll look into what are some preparations that we have to do.

 There’s a good reason why there’s a slump on roofing services during the winter season and it’s not because everybody’s sipping on hot cocoa while staring out their windows.
 The reason why most roofing contractors would rather not work on a roof during winter is that it can spell trouble for the roofing materials.
 Additionally, your roof’s shingles will become slippery and can become a potential hazard.

 Roofing materials tend to expand when exposed to higher temperatures and recede if ever exposed to colder temperatures.
 If contractors are going to reroof during cold weather, then they won’t be able to accurately measure their roofing materials.
 In most cases, this is one of the top reasons why certain shingles will bulge during hot weather.

 If you ask almost every roofing contractor out there, they’ll give you the same answer: it’s always better to reroof during the warmer seasons.
 The keyword here is better; just because it’s not recommended doesn’t it can’t be done.
 Sure, it going to be harder to work on roofs are freezing temperatures, but it is still possible.
 You’ll notice that there’s going to be a decrease in activity for roofing services in the winter season, and it’s usually because there are fewer roofing contractors that are active.